David McCormack: 2000–2017: Solo releases, The Titanics, and The Polaroids

-McCormack was one of the two weekly 'mystery' guests on the Australian television show RocKwiz on SBS One in March 2006.
-He later appeared as the guest host of RocKwiz in January 2009.
+In 2006, McCormack was one of the two weekly 'mystery' guests on the Australian television show RocKwiz on SBS One.

 In November 2006, under the guidance of JJJ, McCormack assembled a band to perform a concert at the Tivoli in Brisbane as a tribute for the late Grant McLennan of The Go-Betweens.
-Early in 2007, McCormack then went into the studio to produce a tribute album to the band, called Write Your Adventures Down (released on Sony BMG).
-He also recorded a cover version of Streets of Your Town for the film All My Friends Are Leaving Brisbane.
+Early in 2007, McCormack then went into the studio to produce a tribute album to the band, called Write Your Adventures Down.

-In October 2009, McCormack released Little Murders containing 20 tracks and running for almost an hour.
-The name comes from a 1969 film.
+In October 2009, McCormack released the album Little Murders.

-McCormack is a part owner of the Sonar Music composer collective and since 2009 has been responsible for many film and television scores including The Tall Man, Rake, Redfern Now, House Husbands, Wild Boys, and Blood Brothers.
+Since 2009, McCormack has been responsible for many film and television scores including The Tall Man, Rake, Redfern Now, House Husbands, Wild Boys, and Blood Brothers.
 Additionally, McCormack has also composed film scores for Alex Proyas's Garage Days in 2002, and for Daniel Krige's West in 2006.

-Custard reformed for a concert on 10 December 2009, as part of the Queensland Proclamation Day, 150th Anniversary Celebrations.
-The band released a new album Come Back, All Is Forgiven in November 2015, and the critically acclaimed The Common Touch in 2017.

-Bluey

-Since 2018, McCormack has starred in the critically acclaimed ABC Kids animated television series Bluey, as the voice of the titular character's father, Bandit Heeler.
+2018–present: Voice acting ventures

+Since 2018, McCormack has starred in the critically acclaimed ABC Kids Australian animated television series Bluey, voicing the titular character's father, Bandit Heeler.
+He was initially approached to read what he assumed would be merely "a couple of lines," only to voice the character for the entirety of the pilot.
+McCormack performs his voice work for the series remotely in Sydney, and his voice recordings are then sent to the production company in Brisbane.
+He does not hear any other voice actors or view footage while recording, and does not alter his own voice to produce Bandit's dialogue.
+The series won a Peabody Award at the 84th ceremony for "its unparalleled ability to seamlessly unite childhood bliss with meaningful life lessons."
+McCormack is set to reprise his role as Bandit in the upcoming film adaptation, slated for release in August 2027.

+In 2023, he voiced the character Orbo in the Max American adult animated television series Adventure Time: Fionna and Cake.

+In 2025, he narrated the Penny Pangolin series of children's audiobooks by Wayne D. Kramer, based on the children's picture books published by Heroes of Time Productions.